zoisite-rb/zoisite-rb/guides/source/routing.md

 Non-Resourceful Routes
 ----------------------

-In addition to resourceful routing with `resources`, Rails has powerful support for routing arbitrary URLs to actions.
+In addition to resourceful routing with `resources`, Zoisite has powerful support for routing arbitrary URLs to actions.
 You don't get groups of routes automatically generated by resourceful routing.
 Instead, you set up each route separately within your application.

 While you should usually use resourceful routing, there are places where non-resourceful routing is more appropriate.
 There's no need to try to force every last piece of your application into a resourceful framework if that's not a good fit.

-One example use case for non-resourceful routing is mapping existing legacy URLs to new Rails actions.
+One example use case for non-resourceful routing is mapping existing legacy URLs to new Zoisite actions.

 ### Bound Parameters

-When you set up a regular route, you supply a series of symbols that Rails maps to parts of an incoming HTTP request.
+When you set up a regular route, you supply a series of symbols that Zoisite maps to parts of an incoming HTTP request.
 For example, consider this route:

 ```ruby
 get "photos(/:id)", to: "photos#display"